-I pay tribute to them all.
+And I pay tribute to them all.
 To the delivery drivers and the food suppliers.
 The shopkeepers, the factory packers and the balcony clappers.
 The companies changing their production lines to make the supplies we urgently need.

-I pay tribute to the Portuguese volunteers sewing masks for their neighbours or the seven-year-old Greek pianist who composed an "isolation waltz" to keep people going.
+I pay tribute to the Portuguese volunteers sewing masks for their neighbours or the seven-year-old Greek pianist who composed an 'isolation waltz' to keep people going.

-Above all else I thank and I pay tribute to our heroes: the medics, nurses and careworkers.
+Above all else, I thank and I pay tribute to our heroes: the medics, the nurses, the care workers.
 They are the ones with bruises on their faces and tragic images in their hearts and minds.
 The ones holding the hands of the sick as softly and as lovingly as the families that cannot be there.